OreBadmus/digitalbank-landing-page/README.md

 ```
 This provided a clean, unobtrusive way to manage the mobile nav state with Tailwind’s utility classes.

-Continued development
+### Continued development

 In future projects, I plan to:

-Integrate more accessibility features (ARIA labels, focus states)
+- Integrate more accessibility features (ARIA labels, focus states)

-Explore component-based design with Tailwind and frameworks like React or Vue
+- Explore component-based design with Tailwind and frameworks like React or Vue

-Optimize performance for image-heavy pages
+- Optimize performance for image-heavy pages

-Improve JS structure with reusable functions or modules
+- Improve JS structure with reusable functions or modules

-Useful resources
+### Useful resources

-Tailwind CSS Docs
+ - Tailwind CSS Docs
- - The official documentation was extremely helpful in understanding layout utilities and responsive breakpoints.
+   The official documentation was extremely helpful in understanding layout utilities and responsive breakpoints.

-Kevin Powell on YouTube
+ - Kevin Powell on YouTube
- - His videos on layout and responsive design were invaluable.
+   His videos on layout and responsive design were invaluable.

-CSS Tricks
+ - CSS Tricks
- - For quickly referencing Flexbox concepts.
+   For quickly referencing Flexbox concepts.

-Author
+## Author

   Website - Ore Badmus

-Frontend Mentor - @orebadmus
+  Frontend Mentor - @OreBadmus

   Twitter - @orebadmus

-Acknowledgments
+## Acknowledgments

 Thanks to the Frontend Mentor community for inspiration and feedback.
 Special shout-out to the creators of Tailwind CSS for such a powerful, intuitive framework.
 I also appreciate the thoughtful challenge design by the Frontend Mentor team — this was a fun and educational build.